German composer (c. 17 December 1770 26 March 1827) of Classical Music, generally considered one of the most talented and influential of all time.

 Then he started to go deaf, and everything changed.
 He began to compose dramatic, emotional works on a scale far larger than anything most musicians had worked on before.
 They eventually laid the foundation for the Romantic Era of music.

-Throughout the ninteenth century, Beethoven's works were upheld among even the greatest composers as the impossibly-high standard one should always try to strive to match, even if one could never succeed in doing so.
+Throughout the 19th century, Beethoven's works were upheld among even the greatest composers as the impossibly-high standard one should always try to strive to match, even if one could never succeed in doing so.
 Franz Schubert went into a kind of compositional paralysis after he heard a Beethoven symphony, believing much of his own work was no longer worth pursuing when something that great was out there.
-Richard Wagner, whose ego was nearly as large as Germany itself and who would never hesitate to tell everyone how great he was, could only bring himself to proclaim that he was the successor to Beethoven, not Beethoven's equal or better.
+Richard Wagner, whose ego was as large as Germany itself and someone who never hesitated to tell everyone how great he was, could only bring himself to proclaim that he was the successor to Beethoven, not Beethoven's equal or better.

 Tropes present in his work:

-- Affectionate Parody: The eighth symphony is like a high-octane version of an early classical symphony, with exaggerations of the common tropes employed during that period.
+- Affectionate Parody: Symphony No. 8 in F major is like a high-octane version of an early classical symphony, with exaggerations of the common tropes employed during that period.
 The first movement has sweeping simple melodies with extreme amounts of tremolos throughout.
 The third movement is spiked with many sforzandos and complex counterpoint.
 The finale is so brisk it is almost unplayable in its proper tempo.
-The slow movement mimics the metronome in its rhythm and even has a sudden fortissimo during the first minute, like in Haydn's surprise symphony.
+The slow movement mimics the metronome and even has a sudden fortissimo during the first minute, like in Joseph Haydn's Symphony No. 94 in G major (Surprise).

 - Broken Pedestal: The third symphony which he dedicated to Napoleon, because he thought that he represented all the good ideals of the French Revolution.
 When he got the news that Napoleon declared himself emperor, he destroyed the first page of his work.